Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/snowflake-iceberg-support.md

 #### Table materialization in dbt-snowflake

-dbt-snowflake supports basic table materialization with a catalog-linked database in Glue using Iceberg REST.
+Starting dbt Core v1.x, dbt-snowflake supports basic table materialization with a catalog-linked database in Glue using Iceberg REST.
 Note that incremental materializations are not yet supported.

 This feature requires the following: